Click here to enable the accessibility widget for this website (Can also be opened using the Alt+9 Key)

 Michael Roark

-Michael Roark, Founder & CEO of iM Data Centers
+Michael Roark, Founder & CEO, iM Data Centers

 Michael is a pioneer in the creation of innovative mission-critical facilities and multi-tenant technology centers.
 Telesource, another Roark company, created numerous telecom infrastructure projects, carrier hotels and data centers.
 M K Roark, Inc, a design / build / development firm, created hundreds of significant projects over the past thirty-five years.
 Michael also founded InterMetro Fiber and FiberMedia, a premier provider of colocation and IT services with a portfolio of data centers in the US, serving as CEO.